codepath/android_guides/Home.md

 Welcome to the open-source Codepath Android Guides!
-Our goal is to become the central repository for complete and up-to-date Android content and tutorials.
+Our goal is to become the **central crowd-sourced repository** for complete and up-to-date Android content and tutorials.

 Ever been frustrated finding information on outdated one-off blog posts and tutorials that have become irrelevant?
 We believe there's a better way.
 Why not have the community work together to create useful and detailed documentation for every aspect of Android (or any platform)?